 Chapter III (‘Obligations for Data Holders legally obliged to make data available’) contains a number of additional rules that are relevant when data is shared with third parties.
 Among other provisions, it requires that data holders must share the data under fair, reasonable, and non-discriminatory terms and in a transparent manner and that any compensation for making data available to third parties shall be reasonable and non-discriminatory.

 The measures introduced in this chapter are flanked by Article 35 (Chapter X), which clarifies that the Sui Generis Database Right introduced by the 1996 Database directive does not apply to databases containing data obtained from or generated by the use of a product or a related service.

 We welcome the fact that the Commission has decided to address the issues around access to data generated by connected devices in the form of non-exclusive access rights and not via the creation of additional exclusive ownership rights.
 Recital 6 explicitly states that:

 In order to realise the important economic benefits of data as a non-rival good for the economy and society, a general approach to assigning access and usage rights on data is preferable to awarding exclusive rights of access and use.

-Requiring manufacturers and service providers to design their services and products so that data they generate is easily accessible, places substantial (transitional) constraints on them.
-This is however justified by the objective of mitigating power imbalances that stem from the ability to exclusively control user-generated data.
-The Commission rightly places the objective of a high-level of consumer protection and creates a more level economic playing field above the concerns related to the preservation of data extractive business models.
+Requiring manufacturers and service providers to design their services and products so that the data they generate is easily accessible, places substantial (transitional) constraints on them.
+This is, however, justified by the objective of mitigating power imbalances that stem from the ability to exclusively control user-generated data.
+The Commission rightly places the objective of a high-level of consumer protection and creates a more level of economic playing field above the concerns related to the preservation of data extractive business models.
 As the Commission notes in the explanatory memorandum,

 “owner[s] may benefit from a better user experience and a wider range of, for example, repair and maintenance services.” (explanatory memorandum page 13).